Why Atrial Fibrillation Matters

 - In AFib, the electrical current doesn’t flow in an organized top-to-bottom fashion.
 Instead, contractions are rapid and disorganized.

 - In AFib, the AV node often can’t regulate the chaotic current.
 It does its best to protect the ventricle from extra electrical impulses, but it can’t stop all of them.
-As a consequence, the ventricle beats more often than it should – giving rise to the noticeable symptoms of breathlessness and fatigue.
+As a consequence, the ventricle beats more often than it should – giving rise to noticeable breathlessness and fatigue.

 The amount of blood pumped out of the ventricles to the body is based on the randomness of the atrial beats.